Halcyoninae/Halcyon_v2/README.md

 This README is updated for the version: 3.1 [For the program] This README's constant version is 3.0 [For the iteration]

+This program currently has a lot of features yet to be implemented.
+And with these new additions also bring a lot of new bugs that needs fixing!

 ## Installation

 Currently there are no direct pre-compiled binary and executables that I have made